ajy25/TabularMagic/README.md

 Under active development.
 We intend to push an initial releaase to Test PyPI soon.

-### Motivation: low-code machine learning for research, not production
+### Motivation: low-code ML for research

 Though numerous open-source automatic/low-code machine learning packages have emerged to streamline model selection and deployment, packages tailored specifically for research on tabular datasets remain scarce.

-TabularMagic provides a straightforward Python API that significantly accelerates machine learning model benchmarking by seemlessly connecting the data exploration and processing steps to the modeling steps.
+TabularMagic provides a straightforward Python API that exponentially accelerates machine learning model benchmarking by seemlessly connecting the data exploration and processing steps to the modeling steps.
 TabularMagic offers the following:
 1. **Preprocess-as-you-explore functionality.** TabularMagic remembers each feature transformation you make and automatically preprocesses your train, validation, and test datasets when you fit and evaluate models down the line.
 2. **Automatic hyperparameter optimization and feature selection.** TabularMagic automatically selects features and identifies optimal hyperparameters for you.
+All TabularMagic models come with preset hyperparameter search methods.
 3. **Flexibility.** Though TabularMagic provides many out-of-the-box models with default hyperparameter search spaces, it also supports custom estimators and pipelines.
 Any scikit-learn `BaseEstimator`/`Pipeline`-like object with fit and predict methods can be used.
-You'll need to specify the hyperparameter tuning strategy (e.g. `GridSearchCV`) yourself, though.
 4. **LLM support.**  (coming soon!)
 TabularMagic comes equipped with LangChain LLM agents and tools that allow you to chat with your data.

-### FAQs (why does TabularMagic exist?):

-1.
-    Q: Why not just use scikit-learn for machine learning?

-    A: scikit-learn is *the* Python machine learning modeling package; TabularMagic and many other solutions rely heavily on scikit-learn.
-Though sklearn pipelines allows for streamlined data preprocessing and ML modeling, they are by no means low-code and require a nontrivial amount of documentation reading, programming experience, and machine learning knowledge to use.

-2.
-    Q: Are there si
+See more in `./dev_notes/notes.md`.